raboley/the-heroes-journey/source/index.html.md

 @todo #34:30mins Talk about the makefile as a general concept and reference how init, docs and serve-docs work.

+@todo #39:30mins Talk about how webhooks work as a general concept then link to the webhook for 0pdd.

 ## General Repository Concepts

 # Script Examples in Documentation using Embedme